-- The main recommendation was that the Council should not appoint a Chair of Council/Presiding Member. - If full Council decided to appoint a Presiding Member, then it was recommended that there should be a rule prohibiting any serving Cabinet Member from being appointed as the Mayor and carrying out a dual role.
+- That the Council should not appoint a Chair of Council/Presiding Member. - If full Council decided to appoint a Presiding Member, then it was recommended that there should be a rule prohibiting any serving Cabinet Member from being appointed as the Mayor and carrying out a dual role.